DBall8/GiftRequestAPI/README.txt

 }

 And that's it, the API should just load the next time the function is called by the button!

+ALTERNATIVE GRADLE INSTALLATION -------------------------------------------------------------

+1) In your build.gradle file, add the line "compile fileTree(dir: 'libs', include: '*.jar')" (without surrounding double quotes) after the line "dependencies {"
+2) Create a folder called "libs" at the top of your project file tree
+3) Place Team-D-Gift-Request.jar in your libs folder, and now gradle should take care of installing everything in the libs folder!

 ----------------------------------------------------------------------------------------------

 About the run function: